Persoonia brachystylis

 Persoonia brachystylis is a species of flowering plant in the family Proteaceae and is endemic to a restricted area on the west coast of Western Australia.
 It is an erect, spreading shrub with smooth bark, narrow spatula-shaped to lance-shaped leaves and yellow flowers in groups of ten to twenty.

 Description

 Persoonia brachystylis is a shrub that typically grows to a height of 1–1.5 m with mottled grey bark and branchlets that are densely hairy when young.
 The leaves are narrow spatula-shaped to linear or lance-shaped, 45–120 mm long and 2–10 mm wide.
 The flowers are cylindrical and arranged in groups of ten to twenty, each flower on a pedicel 7–15 mm long.
 The tepals are bright yellow, 10–13 mm long and 1.5–2.5 mm wide, the anthers white.
-Flowering occurs from November to December or January and the fruit is a oval drupe 10–12 mm long and 6–7 mm wide.
+Flowering occurs from November to December or January and the fruit is an oval drupe 10–12 mm long and 6–7 mm wide.